sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-job-templates.md

 Job Templates are managed from the following panels:

-- The [Configuration - Inventory - Navigation Panel](/configuration-inventory-navigation) on the left side of the window offers navigation by folders holding Schedules.
-In addition, the panel offers operations on Schedules.
+- The [Configuration - Inventory - Navigation Panel](/configuration-inventory-navigation) on the left side of the window offers navigation by folders holding Job Templates.
+In addition, the panel offers operations on Job Templates.
 - The *Job Template Panel* on the right side of the window holds details for Schedule configuration.

 ## Job Template Panel